-The above graph represents the Adobe quarterly revenue by segment, starting from fiscal Q1 2011 to fiscal Q3 2019.
+The above graph represents the Adobe quarterly revenue by segment, starting from fiscal Q1 2011 to the recently completed quarter.
 The company has three reportable segments: Digital Media, Digital Experience and Publishing.
+Adobe’s Digital Media and Digital Experience segments revenue hit an all-time high in FY Q4 2019, while Publishing revenue declined.

 |Source||Adobe Quarterly Reports, Sec Filings|